gnolang/gno/docs/getting-started/local-setup/installation.md

 You have successfully built out and installed the necessary tools for Gno development!

-In further documents, you will gain a better understanding on how they are used to make Gno work.
+In further documents, you will gain a better understanding of how they are used to make Gno work.